With 85000 members, GATECSE is India's largest forum for Computer Science.

 GATE is an all-India examination for post-graduation admission into IIT / IISc

-It's platform has various embedded social media features along with its well structured and modularized contents making the process of learning more engaging.
-An array of contents on any topic in the form of videos, illustrations, examples, short notes and resources give its members the freedom to learn or contribute in any format.
-Apart from that quizzes and discussions, there is a way to students to clarify their doubts.
-Contents are automatically ordered as per user ratings to ensure that the quality contents remain at the top.
+Apart from quizzes and discussions, there is a way for students to clarify their doubts.
+Contents are automatically ordered as per user ratings to ensure that the quality content remains at the top.

 Students can use Techtud as a resource bank and learn in a better way by interacting with other students and experts.
-If they are confident enough, they can contribute contents in various forms.
+If they are confident enough, they can contribute content in various forms.

 We had a brief discussion with him about making education affordable to everyone.
-We started collecting lot of study materials.
-Then we realized getting the students together on a single platform was the harder part rather than collecting the study materials.
-Facebook was one platform where students hang around.
-We started the Facebook group in 2010.
+We started collecting a lot of study materials.
+Then, we realized getting the students together on a single platform was the harder part, than collecting the study materials.
+Facebook was one platform where students hung around.
+So, we started the Facebook group in 2010.